markjcorrigan/TallStarter/README.md

-I am working on the amazing TallStarter from Mortenebak per information here:  https://github.com/mortenebak/tallstarter
+I am working on the amazing TallStarter from Mortenebak per information here and below:  https://github.com/mortenebak/tallstarter

 Tallstarter - A Laravel Livewire Starter Kit Latest Version on Packagist Project Status: Active – The project has reached a stable, usable state and is being actively developed.
 GitHub last commit GitHub Sponsors